chennemann/.env-config/README.md

  - acm
 ```

-### 'git add . && git commit -m $1 && git push' Add all untracked files and make a new commit with a specified commit-message and push the made commit to the repository
+### 'git add . && git commit -m [message] && git push' - Add all untracked files and make a new commit with a specified commit-message and push the made commit to the repository (Example: acp "feat: Test something")
 ```
  - acp
 ```